bytecodealliance/cargo-wasi/README.md

 # cargo wasi

-A lightweight Cargo subcommand to build code for the `wasm32-wasi` target.
+A lightweight Cargo subcommand to build code for the `wasm32-wasi` target

 [Documentation](https://alexcrichton.github.io/cargo-wasi)